wellavelino/ansible_qa_playbook/README.md

 #### The repository name is a analogy to a popular speach "Short Arm" like a Trex.

-This [article](https://codingcraft.com.br/2016/09/23/o-famigerado-t-rex-profissional)(Portuguese) written by @leonel explain a little bit about that.
+This [article](https://codingcraft.com.br/2016/09/23/o-famigerado-t-rex-profissional)(Portuguese) written by @cigano explain a little bit about that.

 # Those scripts only work with MacOS